theideasmith/top-secret-government-battle-simulations/README.md

-# top-secret-government-battle-simulations
-## Top Secrete Simulations of Battles for the Military (aka. simulating the game of RISK)

 This code aims to computationally study the statistics of risk in order to develop better strategies and beat the brothers at the game.
 Before beginning a computational study, it is advantegeous to develop the mathematical theory.